 dr.ir.
 JCJ (Jeroen) Groot

 Universitair hoofddocentDr.
-Groot specialized in farming systems analysis, model-based landscape planning and design, and participatory modelling and gaming.
+Groot specialized in farming systems analysis, model-informed landscape planning and design, and participatory modelling and gaming.
 He holds a PhD in Agronomy and MScs in grassland science, animal physiology and tropical animal husbandry.
 He performed post-doc research in national and international projects concerning nutrient cycling, modeling of sustainability indicators and design of mixed farms in multifunctional landscapes dominated by dairy farming systems.
 In the EULACIAS project he coordinated model development in a cooperative team effort with universities in Mexico, Uruguay and Argentina.

 The models developed by the research group constitute the COMPASS framework, which comprises models at field, farm and landscape levels.
 The tools combine models of complex biological processes (e.g., soil water and organic matter dynamics, animal species dispersal in landscapes) with economic calculations and algorithms from operations research (in particular evolutionary algorithms and other optimization approaches).
 All the models in the COMPASS framework and its applications in various case studies have been published in peer-reviewed journal papers.